benhofer/udacity-would-you-rather/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-See it in action at https://master.d2jo2yzx5ypc0r.amplifyapp.com/app!
+See the app in action at https://master.d2jo2yzx5ypc0r.amplifyapp.com/app!

 ## About this Project